FlameWolf/quick-pad-v2/README.md

 - Create, view, search, edit, archive, and delete plain-text notes from a tile-based dashboard.
 - Each tile shows the title, last-updated date, and a short summary preview.
 - Live sentence, word, and character counts (Unicode-aware via `Intl.Segmenter`) while reading or editing.
-- Counts and summaries are computed once and cached per note, then recalculated live while editing.
+- Counts and summaries are computed once and cached per note; the counts are recalculated live while editing, and the summary is refreshed when the note is saved.
 - Note bodies are **lazy-loaded**: only metadata is read on startup, and the full content is fetched on demand when a note is opened.
 - Search matches both note titles and note bodies (content is scanned on demand).
 - Per-note undo / redo history while editing (debounced, up to 100 steps).
 - "Discard unsaved changes" guard when navigating away or reloading mid-edit.
 - Confirm dialog (with Enter / Escape keyboard shortcuts) protects destructive actions.
+- Tapping on a note tile opens it in read-only mode.
+A one-tap **Copy to clipboard** button allows easy copy-pasting of note contents anywhere.
+Tap the **Edit** button to switch to _Edit_ mode.
+- The editing area auto-grows to fit your text (using `field-sizing` where supported, with a JavaScript fallback).
+- Create a new note from a dedicated **+** tile on the dashboard.

 ### Organisation